atlantichabitatmodels/communityofpractice/pages/model-faqs.md

 ## Questions

 ### Q: When is it appropriate to use Topographic Position Index (TPI) as a habitat covariate?
-How should the data be processed for use in models (e.g., raw data? or categories?).
+How should the data be processed for use in models (e.g., raw data? or categories?)?

 #### A:
-David Lieske has put together a [TPI primer document to provide guidance on when/how to use Topographic Position Index (tpi) as a habitat covariate](assets/model-faqs/Notes-TPI.pdf).
+David Lieske has put together a [TPI primer document to provide guidance on when/how to use Topographic Position Index (tpi) as a habitat covariate](../assets/model-faqs/Notes-TPI.pdf).